View the most up-to-date faculty list.

 For every shift you work, you are expected to complete a daily evaluation card.
 This includes Electiverotations.
 These are found in each ED and there are specific cards available for each residency program, which are meant to meet the educational objectives of your program.
 If you are unsure where to find these, please ask your preceptor.
 At the end of your rotation, you are required to hand these evaluations in to Leah in office 2686, RUH (you can leave them in the mail slot next to the door).
 Please email Dr. Van De Kamp to set up a time to go over your evaluations and do an exit interview.

 Intimidation & Harassment - If at any point during your rotation you have concerns about intimidation and harassment, please contact Dr Van de Kamp to discuss them.
-Alternatively you may contact Dr James Stempien (Department Head)
+Alternatively you may contact Dr James Stempien (Provincial Head)

 If there are any concerns that arise during your rotation, please do not hesitate to contact Dr. Van De Kamp.

 The Emergency Medicine Interest Group (EMIG) is a student-run group aimed at creating opportunities for students to explore Emergency Medicine as a career.
 Some of the experiences we offer include skills nights, journal clubs, case studies, research opportunities, as well as mentorship with Emergency Medicine residents and physicians.
 U of S medical students can get involved by emailing us and by following our Facebook page.